lotablet/ha-dashboard-sidebar/README.md

 type: custom:ha-dashboard-sidebar
 title: Welcome, {{ user }}
 mode: horizontal       # or "vertical"
-align: left            # or "right" to align on the right side
+align: center          #  "right" or "left" if you wanto to align on the left or right side
 width: 80vw            # control width
 height: 10vh           # control height
 collapsed: true        # whether the sidebar starts collapsed